LukeStanislawski/Machine-Learning-Experiment/Report.md

 ![poly_c_v_acc](task2/figs/poly_c_v_acc.png)

-From the chart above we can see that the more optimal combination of degree and C value tested is 3 and X. When degree=2, the decision boundary is not flexible enough to allow for the classification of as many images as when the degree is 3.
+From the chart above we can see that the more optimal combination of degree and C value tested is 2 and 0.
+When degree=2, the decision boundary is not flexible enough to allow for the classification of as many images as when the degree is 3.
 When the degree is 4, the decision surface is overfitting to the values in the test data.

 ![poly_c_v_f1](task2/figs/poly_c_v_f1.png)

 ![ploy_degree_v_acc](task2/figs/poly_degree_v_acc.png)

 The graph above shows accuracy results of a changing polynomial kernel degree.
 The curve peaks at a polynomial value of 2, after which the accuracy begins to drop.
-This is likely because the kernel function is to From degree 0 (linear) to degree 2, the kernel is making appropriate generalisations of the data.
+At a degree of 3, the SVM is slightly overfitting as the test accuracy drops while the CV accuracy remains the same.
+From degree 0 (linear) to degree 2, the kernel is making appropriate generalisations of the data.

 ### RBF Kernel SVM